alassist/lessons-magnification/Using Windows Magnifier/Unit 01/Lesson 01 - Introduction.md

 ### Launching Magnifier

-Press and hold the Windows key which is between Control and Alt on the left side of the spacebar and then press Numpad Plus.
+First press and hold the Windows key which is between Control and Alt on the left side of the spacebar.
+While holding the Windows key down, press and release the Numpad Plus key.
 This will bring up Magnifier at the lowest level of magnification.

 ### Exiting Magnifier